SQL

 FROM CUSTOMER INNER JOIN ORDER

-Notice we had to write CUSTOMER.ID
+ON CUSTOMER.ID = ORDER.IDNotice we had to write CUSTOMER.ID on the

-part as ID
+SELECT part as ID belongs to both

 tables, and therefore the query would be ambiguous.